nebari-dev/nebari-docs/docs/docs/community/style-guide.md

 | Terraform        | First letter always capitalized                                                          |

 :::note
 The capitalization guidelines only apply to narrative documentation.
-When reffering to the API, use the appropriate module names, which are all lowercase alphabets most of the time.
+When referring to the API, use the appropriate module names, which are all lowercase alphabets most of the time.

 For example: "To start JupyterLab, you run `jupyter lab`."
 :::